Pinnacle55/nagasaki-ml/README.md

 ![alt text](https://github.com/Pinnacle55/nagasaki-ml/blob/a77e70fd0860aabdc0d1b1427b4bfe8304e24d83/with_histogram_stretch.jpg?raw=true "With stretching")

-## Training Data

-At this point, we need to generate training data for our land use classifier.
-Ideally you should find land use data from local governments or elsewhere online.
-In cases where this data is absent, you can generate your own land use data.
-For example, I generated some training data in the form of a shapefile drawn in a GIS software (QGIS).
-I drew polygons around areas of “known” land use by reference to the LANDSAT images as well as Google Earth.
-In my case, I used a very basic classification scheme consisting of only four different types of land use: water, urban, forest, and cropland.

-It is important to ensure that you identify areas of the same class but with relatively different spectral signatures.
-For example, deep water in the ocean and shallow water filled with sediment are both in the “water” class but have very different spectral signatures because of the way sediment interacts with the different LANDSAT bands.
-It is important to ensure that you create training data polygons that account for both of these possibilities to prevent misclassifications.

-Once you have finished with your classifications, save the shapefile as a GeoJSON.
-Remember to set the correct CRS when saving the shapefile.

 ## Machine Learning: Unsupervised

 We can now start with some basic machine learning.
 Unsupervised machine learning can be conducted without user-labeled data.
 The user needs only to select a small sub area of the study in which the model should be trained.
 This sub area should have clear examples of all of the different classes that you would like the model to identify.